highmountaintea/create-mithril-app/README.md

 `npm run build` would create the deployable files in the build directory.

+## Release Logs

+* 1.0.3 - Build files are now minified by default, and build pipeline is configurable.
+* 1.0.0 - Bumped to 1.0.0 after going through more field testing.
+* 0.2.4 - Fully working and supporting dev and build pipeline.

 ## Special Thanks

 To [mithril.js team](https://mithril.js.org/simple-application.html) for building such an interesting framework.
 To `create-react-app` for the inspiration.